Flixbox/flixbox-nodebot/README.md

 ## Credits

-- Most of the regex is from Bing AI.
+- Most of the parser is from Bing AI.
 - The individual levels have been downloaded from https://github.com/haan/Lightbot/blob/master/resources/maps/maps.txt

 ## Caveats

 - Only a few levels have been implemented.
 The startig y-coordinates were garbled in the original data, and I only had the chance to fix a few of them.
 - There is a limited amount of tests and no negative test yet.
 Feel free to add more by adding the text files in ./test and adding them to test/commands.ts
+- I did not test if nested loops work.
+I wonder if Bing AI was smart enough to implement that. ¯\\_(ツ)_/¯

 ## Usage

-Install via npm, then simply run `npm run test` to run the tests.
+Install via `npm i`, then simply run `npm run test` to run the tests.

 The repo contains the following scripts: